SoMee.Social [OLD] (ONG) 1-Day Trading Volume Hits $1.00

 SoMee.Social [OLD] Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as SoMee.Social [OLD] directly using U.S. dollars.
-Investors seeking to acquire SoMee.Social [OLD] should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SoMee.Social [OLD] using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as SoMee.Social [OLD] directly using US dollars.
+Investors seeking to acquire SoMee.Social [OLD] should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SoMee.Social [OLD] using one of the aforementioned exchanges.

 Receive News & Updates for SoMee.Social [OLD] Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SoMee.Social [OLD] and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.